Program Details

 OUR CLASSROOMS & COHORTS

-The Robin’s Nest Childcare Center has three learning spaces.
-The Nestling room is for small ones ages 6 weeks to 12 months old.
+The Robin’s Nest Childcare Center’s primary location has three learning spaces.
+The Nestling room is for small ones ages 6 weeks to ~12 months old.
 The Meadowlark room is for our more independent explorers aged 12 months to 24 months.
 For little ones who are practicing their independence and their social skills (and their use of the potty), we offer the Bluebirds room for ages 24 months to 36 months.
-Each cohort has their own primary caregiver who spends the bulk of each day with them.
+Each cohort has a team of caregivers that work together to help each child grow and learn and to have the best possible experience!

-The childcare center is a small and intimate space, accommodating a maximum of 28 children between the three classrooms.
-The classrooms often coordinate with each other and the staff and children may flow from one classroom to the next.
-In each class we have three to five adults on staff each day, acting as guides and facilitators.
+The childcare center is a small and intimate space, accommodating a maximum of 26 children between the three classrooms.
+The classroom teachers coordinate with each other when determining curriculum and planning activities.
+There are an average of 6-8 adults in the building at any one time, acting as guides and facilitators.
 These adults are encouraged to play and participate in meaningful work alongside the children, in addition to leading a small group discussion and providing daily care for each child.

 Children will move from one cohort to the next at their own pace and the age-range for the cohorts is set as a guideline and not as a rule.